eagroom/IntroToRPresentation/index.md

 * When a value in a column is blank.
 * We can equate them to null values.
 * Us the function is.na(vector) to find the na's
-* is.na returns a Boolean vector of true and false for is the values is na or not
+* is.na returns a Boolean vector of true and false for if the values is na or not
 * can use sum to get a count of na's because true = 1 and false = 0